phR0ze/nixos-config/README.md

 ## Getting started
 ***clu***, is a simple bash script providing an install wizard to:
   * Prompt you for a few simple customization selections
   * Automate the annoying tasks like
     * disk paritioning and mounting
     * generation of nixos hardware configuration
-  * transfering install time customizations to the underlying nix flake
+    * transferring install time customizations to the underlying nix flake
     * triggering the install of the complete system via nix flakes

 ### Install from upstream ISO